Whether you study Korean to watch K-drama and K-pop or want to get a career in Korean, you may be unaware of the diverse K-varieties.

 Why are there so many Korean dialects?

-Most dialects exist in widely spoken languages like English, Arabic, Hindi, French, Mandarin, Spanish, and Portuguese.
+Most dialects are spoken in widely used languages such as English, Arabic, Hindi, French, Mandarin, Spanish, and Portuguese.

 However, Korean isn’t a commonly spoken tongue.
-Nearly 95% of natives, or 76 million speakers, live in two small North and South Korean countries.
+Nearly 95% of native speakers, or 76 million, live in the two small countries of North and South Korea.

 The diverse dialects and characteristics of the Korean language are due to several factors.
 This involves both nations’ geography, history, isolation, and cultural diversity.